virtualagc/virtualagc/yaShuttle/ported/README.md

 ## <a name="Modules"></a>Virtual Memory Modules

-The "virtual memory" system used by the HAL/S compiler is implemented by the VMEM* modules in the HALINCL/ folder.
+The "virtual memory" system used by the HAL/S compiler is implemented by the VMEM\* modules in the HALINCL/ folder.
 Almost all of pass 1 of the compiler doesn't seem to depend on this system in any way ... but eventually you reach a point in the implementation where it's unclear if you can do without it or not.
 Unfortunately, as usual, there is no explanation at all provided in the program comments as to what any of this system is supposed to do.
 Moreover, it apparently came after the documentation provided by IR-182-1, so there is no *written* documentation available to me that describes it or even mentions it.
 Which means it simply has to be figured out from the source code.
 That's what I'm going to try to do here.

-The starting point, I reckon, is the two modules VMEM1 and VMEM2, which are nothing but declarations.
+The starting point, I reckon, is the two modules VMEM1 and VMEM2, which are nothing but declarations, and as far as I can see, every compiler pass uses both of these.

 The remaining modules, VMEM3, VMEM3A, VMEM3F, and VMEM5A are not truly different, but rather differ primarily in terms of which mix of functions they contain: